Unveiling the Magic of Zurich Christmas Markets – 2025

 Handcrafted Toys and Games

-Zurich’s Christmas Markets offers a charming selection of handcrafted toys and games for the little ones on your list.
+Zurich’s Christmas Markets offer a charming selection of handcrafted toys and games for the little ones on your list.
 From traditional wooden toys to whimsical stuffed animals, you’ll find unique gifts that inspire creativity and play.

 Where to stay when visiting the Christmas Markets in Zurich

 Zurich is very popular during Christmas; I recommend booking your accommodations well in advance.
-I started planning our 2022 trip in June of 2022.
+I started planning our 2022 trip in June 2022.

 Getting Around Zurich